disabledlife/disabledlife/contributing.md

 3. You may merge the Pull Request in once you have the sign-off from a maintainer

 ## Code of Conduct

+Note: this is taken from the 11ty CoC.
+We may someday switch to the Disabled Techies Slack CoC (where this project originated) or write our own.

 ### Our Pledge